-Recognizing the need to treat change as an adaptive challenge is a start, and helps organizations think the right way about keeping up with the trials of the uncertain and volatile world we live in.
+Recognising the need to treat change as an adaptive challenge is a start, and helps organisations think the right way about keeping up with the trials of the uncertain and volatile world we live in.
 But how does this translate into real world results?

-Research shows that to evolve, an organization must adopt a learning climate.
-Josh Bersin asked 40,000 business leaders to rate their organizations on their specific learning practices.
+Research shows that to evolve, an organisation must adopt a learning climate.
+Josh Bersin asked 40,000 business leaders to rate their organisations on their specific learning practices.

 These were then mapped to business outcomes.
-The findings are clear: organizations with strong learning cultures also experience strong business outcomes.
+The findings are clear: organisations with strong learning cultures also experience strong business outcomes.